stefandollase/blog.stefandollase.de/_posts/2014-10-07-shortcut-to-push-local-folder-to-webserver.md

 ## Creating a Keyboard Shortcut for the Script

-Finally, we need to create the keyboard shortcut, to make the process of publishing as convenient as possible.
+Finally, we create the keyboard shortcut, to make the process of publishing as convenient as possible.
-In Ubuntu you can do this via `System Settings > Keyboard > Shortcuts > +`.
+In Ubuntu we can do this via `System Settings > Keyboard > Shortcuts > +`.
 Here, you can put in any title and the following command:

 {% highlight bash %}
 $ gnome-terminal -e "/bin/bash -c 'push-to-server;read'"
 {% endhighlight %}

-It ensures that we see the output of the script, so we are able to copy the needed links.
+It ensures that we see the output of the script, so we are able to copy the links we need.

 Happy publishing!